erinnnelson/sei-p1/README.md

 * Add Rules and About text info

+* Reorganize the score box with Strikes and Wins on the left and Lowest Strikes and Strikes from the last successful game on the left

 **Known Issues**

 * Mobile formatting seperates card front and back images slightly.
 Tapping to turn a card is problamatic.